-New enzyme targets for selective cancer therapiesAugust 22nd, 2014 by Bryan Alary in Cancer /
+New enzyme targets for selective cancer therapiesAugust 22, 2014 by Bryan Alary in Medicine & Health / Cancer

 Thanks to important discoveries in basic and clinical research and technological advances, the fight against cancer has mobilized into a complex offensive spanning multiple fronts.